Drowze/ruby-examinator/README.md

 ## Examples

 There are valid inputs and outputs examples, as well as three simple C/C++ source files, used for testing.
 Feel free to discard them.

+## To the future...

+Ambitious goals include:
+1. "Is the output absurd?", a machine learning-based way of reporting absurd methods.
+2. Full debug logs, pretty formated (just because)